In the last few blogs, we focused on Omega-3 and its potential effects on your mood.*

-What’s at the tip of your fork can certainly affect the way you feel.
+While mood health may be influenced by several non-nutritive factors like trauma or illness, what’s at the tip of your fork can affect the way you feel.

 This is when supplements can help.

-And no, a multivitamin does not count as a supplement for depression!
-They will not give you the right kind and quantity of what you need.
+And no, a multivitamin does not count as a mood-booster.
+Also, they may not give you the right kind and quantity of nutrients you need.

 - Take 1000 mg of ‘unopposed EPA’ per day.*

 - The mg of EPA minus the mg of DHA is the unopposed EPA in your fish oil pill.*